x00tex/hackTheBox/Boxes/linux/Retired/ophiuchi/README.md

 `snakeYAML` is a marshaling library in JAVA.

-There is a slight [diffrence between Marshaling and serialization](https://stackoverflow.com/questions/770474/what-is-the-difference-between-serialization-and-marshaling)
+There is a slight [difference between Marshaling and serialization](https://stackoverflow.com/questions/770474/what-is-the-difference-between-serialization-and-marshaling)

 * Marshaling and serialization are loosely synonymous in the context of remote procedure call, but semantically different as a matter of intent.
 In particular, marshaling is about getting parameters from here to there, while serialization is about copying structured data to or from a primitive form such as a byte stream.